-Sony has been refining its official PlayStation controllers for years, and PS4’s iteration - the DualShock 4 - is undoubtedly the best it’s ever been, with an ergonomic design and extra functionality like motion controls and a touchpad.
+Sony has been refining its official PlayStation controllers for years, and the PS4’s iteration - the DualShock 4 - is undoubtedly the best it’s ever been, with an ergonomic design and extra functionality like motion controls and a touchpad.

 Still, that doesn’t mean there isn’t room for improvement, and there’s now a whole ecosystem of third-party PlayStation 4 controllers that offer something a little different.
 Whether you want a high-end pad for tournament play or something cheap and cheerful for smaller (or less careful) hands, there should be something for you.

 Remember that you can use the official DualShock 4 on PC, and don't forget about Mac too.
 In fact, most third-party controllers will work on a computer too - the only exception in our round-up is Hori's budget Mini Wired Gamepad - although some perform better than others.

 Sony DualShock 4